Your cumulative GPA, your science GPA and MCAT or other test scores are important markers of your academic achievement and potential. These ....

 - show well-developed study skills and efficient time-management

-- indicate that you can easily learn and master the material in medical or other health professional school
+- indicate that you will easily learn and master the material in medical or other health professional school

 - predict your success on future exams

-Schools will note if you have been capable of rigorous academic loads and overloads, able to take advanced or graduate level classes, as well as if you have had to work part-time or if your academic skills have strengthened over four years.
+Schools will note if you have been capable of rigorous academic loads and overloads and able to take advanced or graduate level classes.
+They also will take into consideration if you have had to work part-time or if your academic skills have strengthened over four years.
 You may start at Duke as an average student, but you can show your improvement and achievement in science over time.
+If you find science courses challenging in your first year, meet with your advisor(s) and instructors, work with the Academic Resource Center, and develop stronger study skills and time management.

-Over the past 10 or 15 years, Duke students accepted to medical schools have had a mean GPA (both overall GPA and science GPA) of 3.4 to 3.6.
-If you are considerably below this or are worried, schedule a meeting with a prehealth advisor to find out more information and suggestions.
+Duke students accepted to medical and other health professions schools generally have had a science GPA and total GPA of 3.4 or higher.
+However, as noted above, schools will look for improvement and special circumstances.
+If you are considerably below a 3.4 GPA or are worried, schedule a meeting with a prehealth advisor to find out more information.

-To calculate your science (BCPM) GPA, you take the average grades of all courses listed as:
+To calculate your science (BCPM) GPA, take the average grades of all courses listed as:

-* Biology (including courses in Cell Biology, Neuroscience, Immunology, Biophysics)
+- Biology (include courses in Cell Biology, Neuroscience, Immunology, Biophysics)

-Some other courses (e.g., Evolutionary Anthropology, Psychology and Biomedical Engineering) may also be included if 50% or more of the course content is considered "Biology", "Chemistry", "Physics", or "Math".
+Include other courses (e.g., Evolutionary Anthropology, Psychology and Biomedical Engineering) if 50% or more of the course content is considered "Biology", "Chemistry", "Physics", or "Math".

 For a program to calculate your GPA, see GPA Calculator.net